Claude Cowork for Accounting Firms: What It Does, What It Costs, and What to Know Before You Connect Anything.

 The description field is worth getting right.
 It tells Claude when to load the skill automatically, so it can trigger without you calling it manually every time.

 The best starting point is a task you already prompt Claude for repeatedly.
 Write down the steps, add the context Claude needs, specify the output format, and you have a skill.
+You no longer have to start from a blank page either: Anthropic now ships ready-made agent templates, including a set built for finance workflows, and we have collected the ones worth stealing in our guide to AI agent templates for accounting firms.

 The Workflows Worth Building Skills For